ibm-cloud-docs/power-iaas/pricing.md

 - A 150 GB disk
 - AIX 7200-03-02 OS.

 As the month progresses, the customer adds more memory.
 The new price for the LPAR is $339.45 per month ($0.465 per hour).
-The monthly bill is prorated by the hour for the resources deployed.
+The monthly bill is metered by the hour and reflects actual usage.
+The total amount combines the lesser rate that is charged for hours at the original configuration and the higher rate that is charged for hours at the updated configuration.

 | Hours elapsed in a month  | Amount charged                     | LPAR description                       |
 | ------------------------- | ---------------------------------- | -------------------------------------- |